MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-spatial-mapping.md

 }
 ```

-Specify the region of space that each SurfaceObserver object will provide data for by calling either SetVolumeAsSphere, SetVolumeAsAxisAlignedBox, SetVolumeAsOrientedBox, or SetVolumeAsFrustum.
-You can redefine the region of space in the future by simply calling one of these methods again.
+Specify the region of space that each SurfaceObserver object provide datas for by calling SetVolumeAsSphere, SetVolumeAsAxisAlignedBox, SetVolumeAsOrientedBox, or SetVolumeAsFrustum.
+You can redefine the region of space in the future by calling one of these methods again.

 ```cs
 private void Start()